Torture during the Algerian War: General Aussaresses' 2000 confession and condemnation

 General Paul Aussaresses admitted in his 2001 book, "Services spéciaux, Algérie 1955–1957", to the systematic use of torture during the war.
 He confessed to having himself engaged in torture and having himself illegally executed 24 Algerians, under the orders of Guy Mollet's government.
 He also acknowledged the assassination of lawyer Ali Boumendjel and head of FLN in Algiers, and Larbi Ben M'Hidi, which had been covered up as "suicides."
-For justifying the use of torture, he was condemned in court, and stripped of his army rank and his Legion of honor.L'accablante confession du général Aussaresses sur la torture en Algérie, Le Monde, 3 May 2001.
+For justifying the use of torture, he was condemned in court, and stripped of his army rank and his Legion of honor.

-According to Aussaresses, Massu followed on a daily basis the list of "interrogated" prisoners and of "accidents" which occurred during these torture sessions.
+According to Aussaresses, Massu followed on a daily basis the list of "interrogated" prisoners and of "accidents" that occurred during these torture sessions.
 Aussaresses said that it had been directly ordered by Guy Mollet's government.
 He notably declared: